 Book a tour of our ornamental gardens

 Whether you are an individual, or a larger group, wishing to enjoy a tour of the gardens, our gardeners will be delighted to show you round and introduce you to these stunning naturalistic gardens.
-Open Season May - September 2025 Currently taking bookings for Private Group Garden Tours in 2025.
+Open Season May - September 2025 Book now for Garden Tours & Private Group Garden Tours in 2025.
 Please note: It is not possible to visit the gardens unaccompanied.

 For Individuals